Bug report #9008

 RESULT: When should find a way to show errors logs on save in attribute view also.
 Provider should try to truncate the values to the size of field.
 I one value is too long, the whole table can't be saved!

-#2 Updated by Jürgen Fischer almost 7 years ago
+#2 Updated by Jürgen Fischer about 7 years ago

 If the provider is capabable to determine a maximum length, QGIS should already not allow to enter more data.
 And if it can't, it cannot truncate the field to the allowed size either (and it IMHO shouldn't anyway.
 I also doubt that every other software would do so).
 QGIS also doesn't discard pending changes that cannot be saved unless you tell it to.
 You still can update your edits to make them fit and save them, but I admit that it can be hard to know which changes are actually the problem.